 The Promoter submitted the Planning Application to the City Council on 19 December 2018.
 The City Council validated the Planning Application on 7 January 2019.

 On 5 November 2019, the Minister for Housing directed that the Planning Application should be referred to the Minister for Housing for determination instead of being determined by the City Council.
+The determination process is subject to separate pending litigation.

 The Planning Application is due to be considered by an Inspector at a public inquiry in October/November 2020 under Planning Inspectorate reference APP/X5990/V/19/3240661.